 Film photography has had a resurgence in the last few years.
 For me, part of the fun of film photography is developing film at home because you can save money and it can be fun and easy.
-Once you view your negatives after developing the film by yourselfOpens in a new tab. at home or getting your film develop at a store or onlineOpens in a new tab., it can be hard to diagnose problems if you are new to the process or if you come across something you haven’t seen before.
+Once you view your negatives after developing the film by yourself at home or getting your film develop at a store or online, it can be hard to diagnose problems if you are new to the process or if you come across something you haven’t seen before.

 When developing film you may run into some surprising problems and you may have questions.
 The top 26 film developing problems are: